harness/developer-hub/release-notes/continuous-delivery.md

 - The output of the Kubernetes Dry Run step did not generate a valid Kubernetes manifest due to masking of the secrets values (CDS-78507).

   Harness was masking all the secrets values using the character set `***` for both stringData and data fields in Secrets Resources.
-Since data field supports only Base64 encoded values, this resulted in an invalid manifest.
-With this fix, Harness uses a valid value to maske these data fields (`Kioq`, the Base64 value of `***`).
+Since the data field supports only Base64 encoded values, this resulted in an invalid manifest.
+With this fix, Harness uses a valid value to mask these data fields (`Kioq`, the Base64 value of `***`).

   This item requires Harness Delegate version 23.09.808xx.
 For information about features that require a specific delegate version, go to the Delegate release notes.